mozilla/version-control-tools/docs/mozreview.rst

   review = ssh://reviewboard.mozilla.org/hg/reviews/firefox

-.. note:: Upcoming auto discovery of repositories
+.. note:: Upcoming autodiscovery of repositories

    It is a planned feature to have the Mercurial extension automatically discover and use the appropriate code review repository.
 This will